 Tranquillisers: As the name suggests, these don’t help relieve much pain but definitely help calm the mother down because anxieties are high during childbirth and delivery.
 They may be used along with other types of labour pain relief.

 To consider non-medical options for labour pain management, you might want to practice certain lifestyle changes way before delivery.

 Physical exercise like yoga, Lamaze and even just staying active and doing small tasks each day has a huge impact on how your delivery will be.

-Never underestimate support from your near and dear ones.
-Pregnant women often feel like they are a burden asking for help, but remember: you deserve every bit of help and support because you are about to go through an experience that is life changing.
+Never underestimate the support from your near and dear ones.
+Pregnant women often feel like they are a burden asking for help, but remember: you deserve every bit of help and support because you are about to go through an experience that is life-changing.